High performance training solutions

 Micron's Deep Learning Accelerator platform is a solution comprised of a modular FPGA-based architecture, powered by Micron memory, running FWDNXT’s high performance engine tuned for a variety of neural networks.
 Featuring a broad deep learning framework support combined with an easy to use toolset and software programmability, these accelerators have the ability to run multiple neural networks simultaneously.

 Depending on the type of workload, a large amount of system memory may have less or more relevance than GPU memory, but with a custom training server memory capacity can be tailored to your needs.
 Additionally, a bespoke server allows for simple future memory expansion is required.NVIDIA recommends at least double the amount of system RAM as GPU RAM, so high-end systems may scale into the TBs.
+Additionally Intel Xeon based servers can make use of a combination of traditional DIMMs and Intel Persistent Optane Memory DIMMs, allowing a flexible solution addressing performance, fast caching and extra storage capacity.

 Storage within a training server is also a very personal choice - it may be that a few TB of SSD capacity are enough for datasets for financial organisations where a large volume of files is still relatively small.
 Alternatively, image-based datasets may be vast, so there is never any real option of using internal storage and a separate fast flash storage array is the way to go.
 If this is thecase, internal SSD cost can be minimised and this remaining budget used elsewhere.
 Flexibility and performance can also be gained by choosing M.2 formats, NVMe connectivity or Optane options. as required.